luanlcampos/the-health-cast/README.md

 ## Final Submission Notes

 In order to run the app locally, a .env.local containing a list of API secrets is required.
 Please send a request to llima-campos@myseneca.ca to obtain this file.
+After obtaining file, please place it within the client folder.

 # Health Cast App